Attarbashian/AirSat/README.md

 - Trend analysis
 - Large-scale spatial comparison

-It is **not intended** for regulatory or operational air-quality decision-making.
+AirSat is intended for research, visualization, and large-scale spatial analysis, and should not be used as a sole basis for regulatory, legal, or operational air-quality decisions.

+---

+### Citation
+If you use AirSat, please cite the software using the metadata provided in `CITATION.cff`.

 ---